-Tūkino mokopuna/child abuse is defined in the Oranga Tamariki Act (formerly the Children Young Persons and their Families Act) as "the harming (whether physically, emotionally, or sexually), ill-treatment, abuse, neglect or deprivation of any child or young person."
+Child abuse is defined in the Oranga Tamariki Act as "the harming (whether physically, emotionally, or sexually), ill-treatment, abuse, neglect or deprivation of any child . . ."

 Emotional Abuse

 Emotional abuse occurs when a mokopuna emotional, psychological or social well-being and sense of self-worth is continually battered.
 This includes confinement, isolation, verbal assault, humiliation, intimidation, infantilisation, or any other treatment that may diminish their sense of identity, dignity, and self-worth.
 We also include exposure to Family Violence in this category.